Special Programs and Events

 To solve this problem, our Clinic has been offering personalized medical information cards to our patients.
 These are wallet-sized, laminated paper cards that show emergency contact information on one side and personal medical information on the other.
-We began this quality improvement project in late-2014, and have issued medical information cards to over 47 patients as of January, 2017.
+We began this quality improvement project in late-2014, and have issued medical information cards to 57 patients as of June, 2018.

 If you are a patient at the Dalglish Clinic and would like to receive a card, please contact our clinic at (416) 340-5145.

 22q at the Toronto Zoo Day is an international initiative to raise awareness about 22q11.2 deletion syndrome.
 The Toronto event is co-hosted by both the SickKids 22q Clinic and the Dalglish Family 22q Clinic.
 This enjoyable day gives families, friends, and professionals a chance to socialize, network and raise public awareness of 22q11.2 deletion syndrome.

 We had a great day on Zoo Day 2018.

 22q Family Conference